Parcly-Taxel/Nakano/readme.md

 ----

 For auditing purposes the script that generated the `mooreconfs` array, essentially a lookup table mapping neighbourhood configurations to Hensel codes, is included as `mooreconfgen.py`.
+The function `minmaxrule()`, accepting a lifelib Pattern and a number of generations, is not limited to periodic objects and may be used for any pattern whatsoever – the only condition is that the provided rule and number of generations be of interest.